nipphittt17/SecuredAudioPlayer/client/README.md

-# secured_audio_player
+# client

-A new Flutter project.
+A starter Flutter app for macOS with `macos_ui`.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application specifically targeting macOS and uses the `macos_ui` plugin to achieve UI and UX that match their native AppKit counterparts as closely as possible.

 A few resources to get you started if this is your first Flutter project: